Updated on 03/17/2019

 Dear Charles: It's uncommon for waste haulers to accept foamed polystyrene, or EPS, which is commonly (but incorrectly) referred to as "Styrofoam".

 Foamed polystyrene (EPS) is marked as plastic #6 on container items like foam cups and take-out boxes.
 Some MRFs take #6 plastic in its un-foamed form, but be sure to check with your hauler first before putting any of these #6 hard-plastic containers in your recycle bin.
 As far as foamed #6 plastic cups and containers go, you're best off avoiding them whenever possible since they are rarely accepted for recycling.

 Fun Fact: The trademarked name Styrofoam, owned by The Dow Chemical Company, actually refers to a unique kind of polystyrene, which is extruded instead of expanded.
 Extruded polystyrene (XPS) is designed to be used in building materials and is not found in consumer foam cups or take-out containers.

 If your polystyrene is in the form of packing material (like packing peanuts), you may be able to drop them off at certain shipping retail locations for reuse.
 You could also reuse the packing peanuts yourself next time you ship something.
-When it comes to polystyrene, your best bet is to avoid it in the first place!
+When it comes to expanded polystyrene foam, try to avoid it in the first place!